Education

 Birds in Hand

 How do birds differ from us?
 Students answer this question by examining bird specimens, feathers, wings, and nests.
-Discussion focuses on the mechanics of flight, bird anatomy, and basic bird identification.
+Discussion focuses on flight mechanics, bird anatomy, and basic bird identification.
 Programs can be adjusted to all grade levels, and students will learn to use field guides.

 Bird Identification –